 These could be attributes you possess as well.
-And yet, like me, odds are if you’re a Baby Boomer, or close to this generation, you too are low in testosterone-based hormonal levels optimal for you.
+And yet, like me, odds are if you’re a Baby Boomer, or close to this generation, you too are low in optimal testosterone-based hormonal levels.

 It’s hard to definitively know if you are or are not low in testosterone without a test, although the aforementioned Dr. Life says morning erections are one indicator, as I wrote about here.

 That said, it would be helpful to know what is the blue ribbon standard for a healthy, manly man’s testosterone range.
 And that’s where the confusion starts.

 So, I went to the lab, spilled my blood into several test tubes, and after about a week, the results were emailed to me.

 I scanned three pages of results, checking how each obscure number related to the “Reference Interval” (the Lab Range), which indicates where my number stood in the acceptable range.

 Several numbers leaped out in a favorable way because they were so good.
 But not so for testosterone.

 This is what my “testosterone blood panel” measured: